 It is important to establish a timeline early in a funding process.
 This is primarily a lead entity administrative function.
-The grant timeline takes into consideration adequate time for all of the process steps described herein along with requirements of both the Puget Sound Partnership (PSP, our regional salmon recovery organization) and the published SRFB schedule.
-Every effort will be made to make the grant application process as short as possible.
-A grant timeline is available in Appendix G.
+The grant timeline takes into consideration adequate time for all the process steps described herein along with requirements of both the Puget Sound Partnership (PSP, our regional salmon recovery organization) and the published SRFB schedule.
+Every effort will be made to make the grant application process as short as possible while still providing sufficient public notice and sponsor opportunity to respond.
+The grant timeline is available in Appendix G.

 A firm commitment to grant timelines and deliverables will be strictly followed.
-A timeline and checklist of grant application requirements has been established (see Appendix H) that will track sponsor obligations and provide a summary to project reviewers and easy access to available documents.
+A timeline and checklist of grant application requirements has been established (see Appendix H) and will track sponsor obligations and provide a summary to project reviewers and easy access to available documents.
 Lead entity staff will maintain this checklist for all submitted projects and make it available to all committee members.
 For unavoidable circumstances, a project sponsor may appeal a lead entity coordinator determination of non-compliance to the SWC Board of Directors and/or Lead Entity Citizens Committee, via the lead entity coordinator.